Founder & Director, Brooklyn Schoolhouse

 Lead Teacher of the Multiage Pre-K Class

 Sandy Gonzalez has been a Lead Teacher at Brooklyn Schoolhouse since 2016.
-Last spring she attended Reggio in Focus: The Atelier, The City, and The Schools.
+In 2018 she attended Reggio in Focus: The Atelier, The City, and The Schools.
 This was an incredible conference in Reggio Emilia Italy that continues to influence her way of teaching.
 Sandy is also a Prospect School Fellow as of July 2018.
-This fellowship in Burlington Vermont provides teachers with the opportunity to research and explore school philosophy, and documentation of children's work through the Prospect Archives.
-Before joining Brooklyn Schoolhouse, Sandy taught at Greene Hill School, Central Park East School, Earth School, and the Sarah Lawrence College Early Childhood Center.
+This fellowship in Burlington, Vermont provides teachers with the opportunity to research and explore school philosophy, and documentation of children's work through the Prospect Archives.
+Before joining Brooklyn Schoolhouse, Sandy taught at Greene Hill School, Central Park East 1 Elementary School, The Earth School, and the Sarah Lawrence College Early Childhood Center.
 Sandy also taught a cooking class and a dance class at the 14th Street Y Preschool, where she was also a Summer Counselor.
 Sandy earned a BA from Sarah Lawrence College in Dance, Psychology, and Spanish in 2013, and a dual MS in Childhood and Early Childhood Education from Sarah Lawrence College in 2015.